danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 When developers commit their code, the commit message should include the ticket number.
 Furthermore, the ticketing system should be integrated with the system where the code is hosted (eg: Github, Gitlab, etc.).
 This means that when a PR is created for this ticket, the ticketing system automatically updates the ticket with a link to the PR.

-Now when the developer is looking at any line of code, they can run `git blame` to see the commit message and associated ticket number.
+Now when the developer is looking at any line of code, they can run [git blame](https://www.git-scm.com/docs/git-blame) to see the commit message and associated ticket number.
 Then they can [open the ticket](../find-jira-tickets-faster) to understand the business context around this code.
 From the ticket, they can follow through to the PR, and read the technical context in the PR description, and also the step by step instructions how to exercise the code (which is part of the PR description).

 ## Culture of Writing

 An effective team develops a culture of writing, both on the business and technical side.

 On the business side, writing is used to capture the requirements and business rules, and also the *why* behind these.
 This could be tied to improved revenue generation or user experience.
 I've found its helpful for developers that are implementing the requirements to understand why a feature is being built a certain way.
-You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if the engineers struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
+You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if they struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
 This is sometimes called "soft skills", but I consider it just as critical as the ability to code.

 On the technical side, [writing](../about-those-docs#what-to-document) is used to share knowledge and expertise to level up all team members, current and future.
 This includes architectural proposals and decisions, project setup, common workflows through the application, troubleshooting tips, third party integrations, configuration, how to do deployments, how to exercise new code being added in a pull request, and anything else that helps developers understand how the project works.

 <aside class="markdown-aside">
 The kind of documents I'm referring to are internal, that is, written by engineers for engineers working together on the same project.
-Not to be confused with external customer-facing documentation, that may be best written by someone who specializes in this kind of writing, especially if the customers are non-technical.
+Not to be confused with external customer-facing documentation.
+That is best written by someone who specializes in this kind of writing, especially if the customers are non-technical.
 </aside>

-These written documents are not intended as contracts where people can finger point later if something is not working.
-Rather, they are living documents owned by the entire team.
+These written documents are not intended as *contracts* where people can finger point later if something is not working.
+Rather, they are *living* documents owned by the entire team.
 They support collaboration and team continuity, and are updated as questions and new information arises.
 Here is where I differ from one of the Agile Manifesto principles which states:

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+The original manifesto was developed in [2001](https://agilemanifesto.org/history.html).
+A lot has changed in team work since then including the prevalence of remote work, recognition of the importance of mental health and preventing burnout, DEI, neurodiversity, and psychology research on flow state.
 Relying primarily on face-to-face conversations:

 * Results in a lot of scheduled or impromptu meetings that interrupt flow state.
 * Requires co-incidence that everyone required to make a decision happens to be online at the same time.
-What if someone's out sick, vacation, appointment, works in a different timezone etc.
+What if someone's out sick, vacation, appointment, has another commitment, works in a different timezone etc.
 * Relies on people having perfect memories of what was discussed and decided in the conversation.
 * Assumes that the best way to get people's input into decisions is via realtime conversation - this can result in "off the cuff" remarks that upon deeper technical analysis, may not turn out to be optimal.
 * Can be prone to [loudest voice in the room](https://www.linkedin.com/pulse/loudest-voice-room-hisako-esaki/) effect where the more dominant personalities assert their opinions, and the quieter types that may have differing opinions don't feel comfortable challenging it or can't get a word in.